Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 \subsection{Representing scramblers by polynomials}

 A less exact but more practical approach to the analysis of the scrambled output of a generator is that of studying the scrambler in isolation.
 To do so, we are going to follow the practice of the theory of filtered LFSRs: we will represent the scramblers as a sum of \emph{Zhegalkin polynomials}, that is, \emph{squarefree polynomials} over $\Z/2\Z$.
 Due to the peculiarity of the field, no coefficients or exponents are necessary.
-If we are able to describe the function as a sum of \emph{distinct} polynomials, we will say that the function is in \emph{algebraic normal form} (ANF).
+If we can describe the function as a sum of distinct polynomials, we will say that the function is in \emph{algebraic normal form} (ANF).
 For example, the $3$-bit scrambler of our example generator can be described by expanding recurrence~(\ref{eq:recsum}) into the following three functions in ANF:

-There is indeed a connection between the \emph{polynomial degree} of a Boolean function, that is, the maximum degree of a polynomial in its ANF, the linear complexity of the bits of a linear engine and the linear complexity of the bit returned by the Boolean function applied to the engine state.
+There is indeed a connection between the \emph{polynomial degree} of a Boolean function, that is, the maximum degree of a polynomial in its ANF, the linear complexity of the bits of a linear engine, and the linear complexity of the bit returned by the Boolean function applied to the engine state.
+We will use the standard notation $[n]=\{\?0,1,2,\ldots,n-1\?\}$.

 \begin{lemma} Let $\mathbf E$ be the splitting field of a primitive polynomial $p(x)$ of degree $n$, represented by polynomials in $\alpha$ computed modulo $p(\alpha)$.
 Then, there is a tuple $\langle t_0, t_1, \ldots t_{k-1}\rangle\in [n]^k$ such that